cal-poly-csc530-2214/superoptimizer-ZiweiWu-github/README.md

 ﻿# superoptimizer-ZiweiWu-github
+I read the Superoptimzer paper and the Aha paper.
+I looked through the Aha code and played around with it before trying to think about how I would implement such a thing from scratch.
+I used Java for some OOP.
+Most of the time was spent on trying to figure out the search space.

 The Aha Code folder contains the Aha Code.
 The "mytest.h" file contains the user defined function of "return x+60;".
 The file "mytest.out" contains the output of the superoptimizer for the function, but not all of it.
 The program seemed to have stalled for unknown reasons and I had to manually halt it.

 The "src" folder contains Java code.